rishigarg94/cartoonise-image/README.md

 # cartoonise-image
-i build this project to conert any image to it;s carttoonise form in python
+I build this project to conert any image to it's carttoonise form in python

+tech stack:
+  . open cv